Eirikr70/swag-blocklists/README.md

 Read it before you import it.

-Before using it, you should control the paths to the different files.

 This script is quite basic, so any improvement proposal will be welcome.
 It can also be used with any other reverse-proxy, taking care of the destination path.

 You can also change the list of the public blocklists you want aggregated in url.txt.